argentsea/docfx/tutorials/quickstart2.md

 # QuickStart Two

+## This document is still under construction

-The [previous QuickStart](quickstart1.html) introduced configuration and mapping.
+The [previous QuickStart](quickstart1.md) introduced configuration and mapping.
 This tutorial extends that information while working with a sharded data set.

-Create local ShardSet

-More robust, including versioning and swagger